The Oka principle for holomorphic fibre bundles of Holder-Zygmund classes on strongly pseudoconvex domains: Introduction

 \section{Introduction}

 A complex manifold $Y$ is said to be an {\em Oka manifold} (see \cite{Forstneric2009CR} and \cite[Chap.\ 5]{Forstneric2017E}) if maps $X\to Y$ from any Stein manifold $X$ satisfy the h-principle, also called the Oka principle.
-This means in particular that any continuous map $f_0:X\to Y$ is homotopic to a holomorphic map $f_1:X\to Y$; if $f_0$ is holomorphic on a neighbourhood of a compact holomorphically convex subset $K$ of $X$ and on a closed complex subvariety $X'$ of $X$ then a homotopy $f_t:X\to Y$ $(t\in [0,1])$ from $f_0$ to a holomorphic map $f_1$ can be chosen to consist of maps which are holomorphic on a neighbourhood of $K$, uniformly close to $f_0$ on $K$, and such that the homotopy is fixed on $X'$.
+This means in particular that any continuous map $f_0:X\to Y$ is homotopic to a holomorphic map $f_1:X\to Y$; if $f_0$ is holomorphic on a neighbourhood of a compact holomorphically convex subset $K$ of $X$ and on a closed complex subvariety $X'$ of $X$, then a homotopy $f_t:X\to Y$ $(t\in [0,1])$ from $f_0$ to a holomorphic map $f_1$ can be chosen to be fixed on $X'$ and to consist of maps which are holomorphic on a neighbourhood of $K$ and uniformly close to $f_0$ on $K$.
 The analogous results hold for sections of holomorphic fibre bundles with Oka fibres, and for sections of elliptic holomorphic submersions $Z\to X$ onto a Stein space.
 For the theory of Oka manifolds and Oka maps, see \cite{Forstneric2023Indag,Forstneric2026ICM,Forstneric2017E,ForstnericLarusson2011}.
 Classical examples of Oka manifolds include complex homogeneous manifolds (see Grauert \cite{Grauert1957I,Grauert1957II} and \cite[Proposition 5.6.1]{Forstneric2017E}) and, more generally, Gromov elliptic manifolds (see \cite{Gromov1989} and \cite[Corollary 5.6.14]{Forstneric2017E}).
 Oka manifolds $Y$ are characterised by the approximation property for holomorphic maps $K\to Y$ from (neighbourhoods of) compact convex sets $K\subset\C^n$ by entire maps $\C^n\to Y$ (the {\em convex approximation property}, CAP); see \cite{Forstneric2009CR} and \cite[Theorem 5.4.4]{Forstneric2017E}), and by {\em convex relative ellipticity}, CRE (see Kusakabe \cite[Theorem 1.3]{Kusakabe2021IUMJ} and \cite[Definition 1.5 and Theorem 1.6]{Forstneric2026ICM}).
 It has recently been shown that every projective Oka manifold is elliptic \cite{ForstnericLarusson2025MRL}, but there exist noncompact Oka manifolds which fail to be elliptic \cite{Kusakabe2024AM,Forstneric2023Indag}.
 Modern Oka theory has diverse applications.